 So, breakfast tends to be something that is quick and easy.
 Toast, Cereal, perhaps a pastry or a waffle, orange juice… that kind of thing.
 And there lies the problem.
 These foods aren’t going to fill you up.
 Quite the reverse in fact.
 They’re more likely to leave you feeling hungry an hour later and more prone to raiding the vending machine or the biscuit tin.

 These typical breakfast choices are sugar as far as your body is concerned.
-And they don’t tick any of the boxes that constitute filling meals: protein, fibre, liquid, slow digesting carbs.
-They are low in protein, low in fibre, generally processed and dried out and are stuffed with quickly digesting carbohydrate.
+And they don’t tick any of the boxes that constitute filling meals: protein, fibre, liquid, slow-digesting carbs.
+They are low in protein, low in fibre, generally processed and dried out and are stuffed with quickly digesting carbohydrates.

 Breakfast challenge number 2: Your mindset